 In writing lessons, we talk about the three purposes of writing- writing to inform, writing to entertain and writing to persuade.
 We use the PIE acronym to help us remember this (Persuade, Inform, Entertain).

-For our Fairy Tales unit, we discuss how our writing purpose is to ENTERTAIN others with interesting and exciting stories!
+When we are writing narrative pieces, we discuss the fact that our writing purpose is to ENTERTAIN others with interesting and exciting stories!

 Next, I think of all the skills and knowledge that my students will need to learn in order to be successful.
-I make a list and break down how I will cover all those skills across the unit of work, and build upon skills in an incremental way.
+I make a list of all the key teaching points, and break down how I will not only cover all those skills throughout the unit of work, but build upon those skills in an incremental way.

 For example, in our Kindergarten Fairy Tales unit, I break down what the components of a story are that I will need to teach my students.
 This includes:

-Towards the end of the unit, I begin to teach students how to plan out a whole story and also how to adapt known fairy tales to create their own stories.
+Towards the end of the unit, I begin to teach students how to plan out a whole story with graphic organisers, and also how to adapt known fairy tales to create their own stories.
 All of these things will need to be EXPLICITLY taught through modelling and scaffolded practice.

 Once you know what skills you need to teach, you can have some fun in thinking about what activities you are going to use to teach students all of these concepts.
 For example, I love finding fun ways to explore characters.
 We create our own monsters and write a character description, focusing on interesting adjectives.
 Or we re-imagine characters and discuss whether they might have just been misunderstood- perhaps the Big Bad Wolf was actually good?!
 Plan activities that are going to explicitly teach the skills, but will also be FUN for the students and get them excited about what they are learning!

 This part of the process is so often glossed over or skipped past, but it is SUCH a crucial step.
-Too often I think teachers jump straight from explicit teaching to independent work, without giving students enough scaffolding or opportunities for guided practice.
+Too often I think teachers jump straight from explicit teaching to independent practice, without giving students enough scaffolding or opportunities for guided practice in small groups.

 The research into cognitive load theory suggests that when we are teaching new knowledge, content or skills to our students, we will be far more effective and successful if we support our students with explicit guidance and scaffolding, along with practice and feedback.